 If you are the owner of a large warehouse or manufacturing facility, one of your concerns is how well your floors will maintain over time.
 Robert Guarnaccio, president of Stout Development Services, Libertyville, Ill., a company that develops and sells industrial space, says most owners and developers of commercial space are concerned about performance over the long haul and understand the importance of curling issues more than anyone — more than most contractors.
 They want floors with fewer joints because curling occurs at joints and that’s where maintenance costs are the greatest.

 We’ve known about curling for a long time but little has occurred to address the issue — the American Concrete Institute (ACI) has few guidelines and no protocols for measuring curl.
-But change is needed, as contractors and manufacturers develop systems for installing no-curl floors with greater joint spacing, marketing this feature to owners.
+But that is changing as contractors and manufacturers develop systems for installing no-curl floors with greater joint spacing, marketing this feature to owners.
 ACI does have guidelines for evaluating flatness (FF) and levelness (FL) shortly after sawed contraction joints are installed and away from initial curling zones.

 What is curling?

 Many think curling occurs only at the edges of a panel.
 But Allen Face, owner of the Allen Face Companies of Wilmington, N.C., theorizes that slab panels form a spherical shape when they curl, with the centroid of the panel at the bottom of the sphere and the edges up in the air at the top.
 “Curling results from drying shrinkage in the surface region of a floor panel, so this is where preventative efforts should be focused.
 There is very little shrinkage at the bottom portion of a slab because water is retained there for a much longer period of time,” he says.